okarpenqa/py_internship/lesson_002_hw/README.md

 4) Gets a set of all values of the resulting dictionary;

-5) Converts the set to a string.
+5) Converts the set to a string.# py-internship